luzfcb/cookiecutter-django-oauth/README.rst

 ---------

 * For Django 1.6
-* Oauth2 Server provided by django-oauth-toolkit_ and django-restframework_ - To manage API authentication and authorization
+* Oauth2 Server provided by django-oauth-toolkit_ and django-restframework_ - To manage RESTFull API authentication and authorization
 * Twitter Bootstrap_ 3
 * AngularJS_
 * Settings management via django-configurations_